 Funeral Invitation Wording Samples

-The following is some examples you can use to announce your loved one’s death and service:
+The following is some examples of funeral invitation messages that you can use to announce your loved one’s death and service:

 Celebration of Life